artlogic/iota/README.md

 ## To Do

-* Figure out where site author information goes - in the footer?
 * Remove the compose and html-proofer plugins (just used for testing)
 * Package as a Jekyll theme
 * Rename the repo? iota-theme? jekyll-iota? jekyll-iota-theme?